idaholab/moose/modules/rdg/doc/content/sqa/rdg_sdd.md

 information (the Mesh) is stored in the Mesh object.
 A series of threaded loops are used to run parallel calculations on the objects created and stored within the warehouses.

-MOOSE's pluggable systems are documented on [MOOSE website](https://mooseframework.inl.gov), and those for the {{module}} module are on this webpage, accessible through the high-level system links above.
+MOOSE's pluggable systems are documented on the [MOOSE website](https://mooseframework.inl.gov), and those for the {{module}} module are on this webpage, accessible through the high-level system links above.
 Each of these systems has a set of defined polymorphic interfaces and are designed to accomplish a specific task within the simulation.
 The design of these systems is solid and is managed through agile